Renda02/Meta-Tokens-API/README.md

 ##### **List of questions that I asked when documenting the feature.**

+1. How can I test code snippets?
-1. How can I get `API KEY`?
+2. How can I get `API KEY`?
-2. How is the ` shopperReference` obtained?
+3. How is the ` shopperReference` obtained?
-3. How is the merchant identifier obtained?
+4. How is the merchant identifier obtained?
-4. Can you point me to the information about the description of the parameters?
+5. Can you point me to the information about the description of the parameters?